Emlyn Hughes: Legacy

 Eight days after Hughes' death, England players wore black armbands in a friendly against Spain.
-England forward Wayne Rooney attracted controversy after throwing his black armband to the floor, following a 42nd minute substitution for Alan Smith.
+England forward Wayne Rooney attracted controversy after throwing his black armband to the ground, following a 42nd minute substitution for Alan Smith.
 Rooney later apologised.

+I had millions of failings, lots of failings, but one thing I did have was a load of enthusiasm.
+Enthusiasm and enjoyment of what you’re doing, what you’re paid for, is the greatest thing in life.